kurron/c4-architecture-template/guidebook/guidebook.md

 # Infrastructure Architecture
 1. Describe the physical/virtual hardware and networks the software will be deployed to.
 1. Is there a clear physical architecture?
-1. What hardware does this includ across all tiers?
+1. What hardware does this include across all tiers?
-1. Does it cater for redudundancy, failover and disaster recovery if applicable?
+1. Does it cater for redundancy, failover and disaster recovery if applicable?
 1. Is it clear how the chosen hardware components have been sized and selected?
 1. If multiple servers and sites are used, what are the network links between them?
 1. Who is responsible for support and maintenance of the infrastructure?
 1. Are there central teams to look after common infrastructure?
 1. Who owns the resources?
 1. Are there sufficient environments for development, testing, acceptance, pre-production, production?
-1. Provde an infrastructure/network diagram with a short narrative
+1. Provide an infrastructure/network diagram with a short narrative
 1. Technical people only, including Operations

 # Deployment
 1. Describe the mapping between software (containers) and the infrastructure.
 1. How and where is the software installed and configured?
-1. Is it clear how the software will be deployed across the infrastructure elements described in the Infrastructre Architecture section?
+1. Is it clear how the software will be deployed across the infrastructure elements described in the Infrastructure Architecture section?
-1. What are the opetions and have they been documented?
+1. What are the options and have they been documented?
-1. Is it understaood how memory and CPU will be partitioned between the processes running on a single piece of infrastructure?
+1. Is it understood how memory and CPU will be partitioned between the processes running on a single piece of infrastructure?
 1. Are any containers/components running in an active-active, active-passive, hot-standby, cold-standby formation?
 1. Has the deployment and rollback strategy been defined?
 1. What happens in the event of a software or infrastructure failure?